colinta/extra/README.md

   ...#condition: Array(Boolean)
   else: lazy T
   #do: lazy T
-  -- ok I lied, usually the variadic argument has to be the *last* argument...
+  -- usually the variadic argument has to be the *last* argument... so -- technically you can't implement this as of today...
   -- maybe I'll special case this syntax in the future.
+It makes sense that you -- could have positional arguments at the beginning *and* end, with variadics -- in the middle
 ): T
 ```